mmistakes/minimal-mistakes/_posts/2014-10-22-jekyll-github.md

 ## and Markdown

 Jekyll makes content creating and blogging very easy as it automatically develops HTML / XHTML files from Markdown files.
 Markdown is essentially a text-to-HTML conversion tool.
 It provides you with really simple and convenient way to write (and to read) plain text.
-Learning the basics of the language is relatively fast, and you can check out the example posts here (such as the [Test Sample Post with Markdown](http://balintneray.github.io/sample-post/) ) or find great guides such as [this one](http://markdown-guide.readthedocs.org/en/latest/) or [this one](https://daringfireball.net/projects/markdown/basics).
+Learning the basics of the language is relatively fast, and you can check out the Test Posts here (such as the [Test Post with Markdown](http://balintneray.github.io/sample-post/) ) or find great guides such as [this one](http://markdown-guide.readthedocs.org/en/latest/) or [this one](https://daringfireball.net/projects/markdown/basics).
 <br><br>
 Oh, and one more thing.
 For all of these, you will probably need a good text editor software.
-If you don't have a favourite yet, I would suggest in general to go with [SublimeText](http://www.sublimetext.com), but Mac users should give a try to [Atom](https://atom.io), yet an other GitHub project, works really well for me!
+If you don't have a favourite yet, I would suggest you in general to go with [SublimeText](http://www.sublimetext.com), but Mac users should give a try to [Atom](https://atom.io), yet an other GitHub project, works really well for me!

 <figure>
 	<img src="/images/baracktocat.jpg">